EnigmaCurry/d.rymcg.tech/README.md

 Immediately configure the application, by going to the external URL in your browser, it is unsecure by default until you set it up!

+## nextcloud

+Copy .env-dist to .env, and edit variables accordingly.

+ * `NEXTCLOUD_TRAEFIK_HOST` the external domain name to forward from traefik.
+ * `MYSQL_PASSWORD` you must choose a secure password for the database.

+Start with `docker-compose up -d`

+Visit the configured domain name in your browser to finish the installation.
+Choose MySQL/MariaDB for the database, enter the details:

+ * Username: nextcloud
+ * Database: nextcloud
+ * Database host: mariadb
+ * Password: same as you configured in .env `MYSQL_PASSWORD`

+I noticed connection errors upon logging in, but if I re-visited the main domain, it got me in.